OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 Prepare the map document
 """"""""""""""""""""""""

-Initial set up of WMS services is relatively straightforward and simply requires the creation of a map document (.mxd) containing the data you want to add to the service.
+Initial set up of WMS services is relatively straightforward and simply requires the creation of a map document   in ArcGIS Pro  (.aprx ) containing the data you want to add to the service.
 It is important to pay attention to the layer names in the map document, since the individual service layer names will use the map document layer names.
 The service will also use the map document layer names for the respective layer titles in the GetCapabilities document.

 .. figure:: images/image048.jpg